Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 It was not.

-You have another one.
+We have another one.

-I'll I'll pull it up after.
+I'll pull it up after.

 So I'm clutching and all that.

-Like I'm like, bro, what is y'all niggas trying to do?
+Like, I'm like, bro, what is y'all niggas trying to do?

-Like, I'm going off of the energy.
+Like, I'm going off for the energy.

 Fuck what you're saying right now.

-I know what you're saying, but it's like I'm getting it too.
+I know what you're saying, but it's like, I'm getting it too.

 You feel me?

-Like, I'm not slow, I'm not no fucking dickhead.
+I'm not no fucking dickhead.

-It's like, what's going on, bro?
+He's like, what's going on, bro?

 Like, what y'all trying to do?

-Like, he knows some shit.
+Like, you know, some shit.

-Like, we really could fuck with this nigga, like on some real shit.
+Like, we really could fuck with this nigga, like, on some real shit.

-And when they peeped it, like they started like getting a little bit more lack of days, and it's like, all right, we could talk.
+And when they peeped it, like, they started like getting a little bit more lack of days and it's like, all right, we could talk.

 You feel me?